lukerep/payapps_challenge/README.md

 ```

 ## Run instructions (production):
+This will start the application on port `3000` unless a `PORT` environment variable is provided.
 ```
 npm run start
 ```

 ## Run instructions (development):
+This will start the application on port `3000` unless a `PORT` environment variable is provided.
 This runs the application via Nodemon allowing the application to live update when code changes are made during development.
 ```
 npm run start:dev